 (Step 4b) The felt_report_tool should now be open.
 Call a reasonable number of contacts to learn all you can about their experience.
 Edit the felt report to accurately describe the event.
-List where the event was felt, damage, etc. It this is an aftershock, add the description: "This is an aftershock of the magnitude XX event that occurred on DA/MO/YEAR at 00:00 ADT".
-When satisfied click "Submit felt-report synopsis".
+List where the event was felt, damage, etc. Note options at the bottom of the window; when satisfied click "Submit felt-report synopsis".
 You are now committed to the event!

 V.A.
-CREATE RELEASE IN THE LAB:
+CREATE THE RELEASE IN THE LAB:

-- (Step 5a) A map of the earthquake will show up on your monitor, then quickly close.
-Be patient and wait for Framemaker to start.
-Do not click anything or type any keys! - (Step 5b) When Framemaker does open, press "Control-1".
+(Step 5a) A map of the earthquake will show up on your monitor, then quickly close.
+Be patient and wait for Adobe Framemaker to start.
+Do not click anything or type any keys!

+(Step 5b) When Framemaker does open, press "Control-1".
 This activates a macro that is importing relevant event data.
-Wait for it to finish. - (Step 5c) Press "Control-3".
+Wait for it to finish.

+(Step 5c) Press "Control-3".
 This saves the document in your releases directory and sends it to the printer (lexbw).
 Several file conversions will take place, so be patient for a few moments.
-Framemaker will quit and aeic_release_distributor will start.
+Framemaker will quit automatically, then the aeic_release_distributor will start.

 V.B.
-CREATE RELEASE THROUGH DUTYLAP:
+CREATE THE RELEASE THROUGH DUTYLAP:

-- (Step 5a) A map of the earthquake will show up on your monitor, then quickly close.
-Be patient and wait for Framemaker to start.
+(Step 5a) A map of the earthquake will show up on your monitor, then quickly close.
+Be patient and wait for Adobe Framemaker to start.
 Do not click anything or type any keys!
-It may take up to 5 minutes depending on your internet connection. - (Step 5b) When Framemaker does open, press "Control-1".
+It may take up to 5 minutes depending on your internet connection.

+(Step 5b) When Framemaker does open, press "Control-1".
 This activates a macro that is importing relevant event data.
 Wait for it to finish.
-You won't be able to see the imported map. - (Step 5c) Do not use "Control-3".
+You won't be able to see the imported map.

+(Step 5c) Do not use "Control-3".
 In this case saving and printing has to be done manually.

-Do the following sequence of commands in the FrameMaker document window:
+Do the following sequence of commands in FrameMaker window: